Standards of Service

 Standard Terms of Business

-Members of 4-5 Gray’s Inn Square accept instructions in accordance with the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012, prepared by the Bar Council and found at Annexe T to the Bar Code of Conduct or click here.
+Members of 4-5 Gray’s Inn Square accept instructions in accordance with the current version of the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons.
+These can be found and downloaded from the Bar Council website.
 Members of 4-5 Gray’s Inn Square may, on request, also be prepared to accept instructions in accordance with COMBAR Terms.

 Whether you have already chosen a barrister, or are guided by our clerks, we aim to manage instructions through the clerking and business management team.
 This provides our clients with a permanent point of contact in the clerk’s room to manage fee and diary arrangements.